HackerExperience/specs/hackerexperience2/contributing.md

 - Translate the game.
 - Suggest new features.
-- Spread the word
-- Donate / pre-order
+- Donate / pre-order.
+- Fix grammatical errors and typos.
+- Spread the word.
+- Bring more contributors.